MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 - (Recommended) When targeting policy, use dynamic groups based on the device platform by using the *deviceType* attribute (Windows, WindowsServer, macOS, Linux) to ensure policy continues to be delivered for devices that change management types, for example during MDM enrollment.

-- If necessary, dynamic groups containing exclusively devices managed by Defender for Endpoint can be targeted by defining a dynamic group using the *managementType* attribute **MicrosoftSense**.
-Use of this attribute targets all devices managed by Defender for Endpoint via the security settings management functionality, and devices will only remain in this group while being managed by Defender for Endpoint.
+- If necessary, dynamic groups containing exclusively devices that are managed by Defender for Endpoint can be targeted by defining a dynamic group using the *managementType* attribute **MicrosoftSense**.
+Use of this attribute targets all devices that are managed by Defender for Endpoint via the security settings management functionality, and devices remain in this group only while managed by Defender for Endpoint.

 Also, when configuring security settings management, if you intend to manage entire OS platform fleets using Microsoft Defender for Endpoint, by selecting **all devices** instead of **tagged devices** in the Microsoft Defender for Endpoint Enforcement Scope page, understand that any synthetic registrations are counted against Azure AD quotas the same as full registrations.